-WPHF is supporting local women’s organizations in Haiti to end violence against women and girls, protect human rights and respond to COVID-19 on the front lines.
+In the face of a rapidly deteriorating humanitarian catastrophe, WPHF is supporting local women’s organizations in Haiti to end violence against women and girls and protect human rights.

-In Haiti, the WPHF and Spotlight Initiative partnership is channeling programmatic and institutional financing to grassroots women’s organizations working to end violence against women and promote human rights and gender equality in crisis and conflict settings.
+In Haiti, WPHF is mobilizing financing through its latest emergency appeal for local women’s organizations responding to the converging political, economic and gang violence crises.
+The WPHF and Spotlight Initiative partnership is currently channeling programmatic and institutional financing to grassroots women’s organizations working to end violence against women and promote human rights and gender equality in crisis and conflict settings.

-WPHF has supported 17 projects implemented by 28 women-led and women’s rights civil society organizations in Haiti:
+WPHF has thus far supported 30 projects implemented by 40 women-led and women’s rights civil society organizations in Haiti:

 WPHF and Spotlight Initiative Partners: Ending Sexual and Gender-Based Violence Against Women and Girls in Crisis Settings and Contributing to an Enabling Environment for Women Peace and Security

 - Cellule d’Appui Stratégique de Développement Agricole (CASDA) – together with Action Concertée pour le Développement Agricole et Environnemental Durable (ACDAED) – on a project to raise awareness of existing laws that protect women’s rights through sensitization campaigns, including radio and television programs, while strengthening survivors’ access to psychological, health, legal and economic support through the establishment of a specialized committee to inform survivors of their rights and direct them to the appropriate care.